 We’ll expand on these issues in future posts.
-For now we’ll move on to sharing some of what we know so far about CBG, the exciting minor cannabinoid that’s the major ingredient in our Mom Grass CBG joints.
-If you want to learn more about CBD, the main ingredient in our Dad Grass joints, read this other article on the Dad Grass Blog.
+For now we’ll move on to sharing some of what we know so far about CBG, the exciting minor cannabinoid that’s the major ingredient in our Mom Grass CBG Hemp flower.
+If you want to learn more about CBD, the main ingredient in our Dad Grass joints, read this other article can you smoke hemp.

 Scientists Tackle CBG

 Cannabigerol, or CBG, is the third most-prevalent cannabinoid found in the cannabis plant.
-In its acid form within the plant, it is the parent molecule of both CBG and THC.
+In its acid form within the plant, it is the parent molecule of both CBD and THC.
 These two cannabinoids are the most prevalent within the plant.
-Considered to be the major cannabinoids, CBG and THC have been more extensively studied than CBG.
+Considered to be the major cannabinoids, CBD and THC have been more extensively studied than CBG.